 We distribute SDGs badges to our executives to show our commitment towards the realization of a sustainable society, and we work to raise awareness of SDGs among our employees and the public.

-Additionally, we conduct training by job classification, to ensure that each employee is aware of the connection between their work and society daily so that they are able to take actions that contribute to solving social issues through their work.
+We conduct training by job classification and video training for all employees, to ensure that each employee is aware of the connection between their work and society daily so that they are able to take actions that contribute to solving social issues through their work.
 We also continue to send out information through e-mail newsletters and other means.

 Niterra Group participated in United Nations Global Compact in November 2016.